Steve Shaw (actor): Life and career

-One of Shaw's earliest acting appearances was on Little House on the Prairie Season 3 Episode 22, Gold Country, as Sam Delano, the son of an Italian couple mining for gold.
+One of Shaw's earliest acting appearances was on episode 22 of the third season of Little House on the Prairie entitled "Gold Country," as Sam Delano, the son of an Italian couple mining for gold.
 He made another appearance on Little House on the Prairie in a Season 5 episode entitled "The Odyssey" in which he played a character named Dylan Whittaker who has been diagnosed with terminal leukemia and wishes to see the Pacific Ocean before he dies.
 He also appeared in two episodes of The Waltons in 1978 as George Simmons.
-Also in 1978, he played Alexander Armsworth in the Weekly Disney TV movie Child of Glass.
+Also in 1978, he played Alexander Armsworth in the weekly Disney TV movie Child of Glass.
 Shaw then appeared regularly in Knots Landing from 1979 to 1987, and thereafter made occasional return appearances until 1990.

 Death

 Shaw died on December 5, 1990, in a head-on traffic collision with a truck in Los Angeles.

-He was survived by his mother and grandparents; his father had died six months previously of a heart attack.
+He was survived by his mother.
+His father had died six months previously of a heart attack.